Bangs sisters: Career

 According to the Los Angeles Times, the two sisters even fooled G.W.N.
 Yost, one of the main investors in the typewriter, with their "spirit typewriter" which produced messages from everyone from Moses to James Garfield.
 In late 1894, Lizzie and May began "spirit painting", with "Life Sized Spirit Portraits a Specialty" printed on their business cards.

 It was not long before they ventured out of Chicago.
 As reported in the Fort Wayne Sentinel on September 10, 1894, the Bangs conducted a Massachusetts wedding ceremony between a wealthy woman and her dead fiancé.

 For the next five years, they regularly held seances and performed the spirit slate writings at their home in Chicago.
-The spirit paintings were the most commanding of price, with people paying anywhere between $15 to $150 per portrait.
+The spirit paintings were the most commanding of price, with people paying anywhere between $15 and $150 per portrait.
 Dr. Isaac K. Funk of Funk and Wagnalls paid $1,500 for a number of departed portraits.

 In 1907 came the next victim of May's marriages.
 Millionaire leather manufacturer Jacob H. Lesher was "told" to marry May by his dead mother, and according to a July 16, 1909 story in the Chicago Daily Tribune, was divorced and penniless in less than 24 months.